Morecambe F.C.: Mascot

-The Shrimps mascot is Christie the cat.
-The cat was named after Morecambe's old Stadium, Christie Park.
-He once had an infamous friendly altercation with Dagenham & Redbridge goalkeeper Tony Roberts for which Christie was sent off, even though the dispute had been started by Roberts.
+The Shrimps' mascot is Christie the Cat.
+The cat was named after Morecambe's old stadium, Christie Park.

-Christie is now a regular at The Globe Arena, having reappeared after being stolen following the last game at Christie Park.
-A member of the public came into the Globe and offered to sell Christie to the club, but a nice policeman explained to the member of the public that he would be going home empty handed, having been congratulated for his community spirit.

 Rivalries

-Starting in the early 1990s, Morecambe have been engaged in a bitter rivalry with Lancashire neighbours Accrington Stanley.
+Historically Morecambe's biggest rivalry has been with Lancaster City, however since Morecambe have risen up the leagues there haven't been regular matches between the two clubs since the 1980s.
+From the early 1990s, Morecambe engaged in a bitter rivalry with Lancashire neighbours Accrington Stanley.
 The Shrimps failed to beat Accrington in 16 attempts after their 2007 promotion to the Football League before Aaron Wildig's goal gave them a 1–0 win over their rivals in August 2015.

-Morecambe's other local rivals include Barrow, Lancaster City, Fleetwood Town, Kendal Town and Southport.
+Morecambe's other local rivals include Barrow, Fleetwood Town, Kendal Town and Southport.